mxschmitt/action-tmate/README.md

 ## Without sudo

-By default we run the commands using sudo.
+By default we run installation commands using sudo on Linux.
 If you get `sudo: not found` you can use the parameter below to execute the commands directly.

 ```yaml
 name: CI